60 pointsby belter3 months ago5 comments

 I really think this is not "Autonomous Discovery".
 There is so much thought and science behind deriving the hypothesis and determining what experiments to do that is not captured in what Kosmos demonstrated here.
 It is exciting to see the reasoning capabilities and look forward to next steps but at this point a bit oversold in my opinion.

-• grantbel16 hours ago
+• grantbel3 months ago

 The challenge with comparing AI to humans is that the bar keeps shifting up.